The best dummies for soothing your baby: Tried and tested by parents and babies

 How do I sterilise my baby's dummy?

 Always refer to the manufacturer's instructions first, as these may differ.
-The most common way to sterilise a baby's dummy though is to use a baby bottle steriliser, popping it in microwavable sterilising bags or popping it in some boiling water.
-Some dummies will come with sterilising pots that you can fill and pop in the microwave too.
-Neither of these methods needs to be long, you're looking at around five to 10 minutes each.
+The most common way to sterilise a baby's dummy though is to use a baby bottle steriliser, popping it in microwavable sterilising bags or in some boiling water.
+Some dummies come with sterilising pots that you fill with water and pop in the microwave.

 Why do babies like dummies?